 We've launched an evolution of our product, so some of the terminology and guidance in this article might be a bit out of date, and we're working hard to update it.
 You can learn more about our new workflow offering here, brush up on the new terminology here, and find out how to build your first workflow here.

 Unito is a powerful two-way integration technology that enables true collaboration across tools.
-But sometimes you want to limit what information gets shared.
+But sometimes you want information to go in only one direction.
 With that in mind, Unito gives you full control over flow direction at either the field level or for the entire block of work.

 Flow direction at the field level